Welcome!

 The City of Pittsburgh is developing an Americans with Disabilities Act (ADA) Transition Plan to improve accessibility for people with disabilities.

-Your input is a key part of this plan.
 Feedback from people with disabilities, their families, caregivers, and others with accessibility knowledge is vital to guide the City’s efforts.
-The survey asks about accessibility to permits, fees, programs, and public meetings.
-Responses will be public, but personal details will remain confidential.
+Earlier this year, the City, with guidance from a consultant team, opened a public survey that asked residents about their experiences in regard to accessibility to permits, fees, programs, and public meetings.